Wholesome Minnesota news

 Wholesome Minnesota supports successful student initiatives

-Over the past year, CAA’s Wholesome Minnesota program has focused on working with student environmental groups.
+Over the past year, Wholesome Minnesota has focused on working with student environmental groups.
 The education, support and empowerment we offer has helped jumpstart great progress!
 Plant-based school meals are being instituted and students are educating their peers on the issue….

 Wholesome Minnesota focus on high school “Green Teams” is having an impact!

-Jodi Miller Gruhn, our Wholesome Minnesota Director, recently met with students at the Apple Valley Environmental School.
+Jodi Miller Gruhn, Wholesome Minnesota Director, recently met with students at the Apple Valley Environmental School.
 Her presentation focused on the impact of diet on the environment.
 Her main point was that a plant-based diet is better for the planet…

 Wholesome Minnesota and Support + Feed partner to support and empower student groups

-Support+Feed (supportandfeed.org) is partnering with CAA’s Wholesome Minnesota to educate youth groups on the importance of plant-based eating.
+Support+Feed (supportandfeed.org) is partnering with Wholesome Minnesota to educate youth groups on the importance of plant-based eating.
 The issue is being presented related to the benefits for both personal health and the environment….

 Wholesome Minnesota presented to the Minnesota Public Health Association